NgocVuMinh/Rosalind-problems/README.md

 # Rosalind-problems
 Python-based.
 My solutions to bioinformatic problems on https://rosalind.info/about/.
-Updating every week.